Any volunteering for Crisis will be carried out in a Covid-19 secure environment, with appropriate PPE and in some cases

-We aim to respond to your application within five working days, although in some cases we may ask you to provide a bit more information.
+We aim to respond to your application within five working days.
+In some cases we may ask you to provide a bit more information.

-Some of our roles require a disclosure check, these can take up to two weeks to come back.
+Some of our roles require a disclosure check, which can take up to two weeks to come back.

 Potential volunteers will be invited to an informal interview, either over the phone, virtually or face to face with their Volunteer Coordinator and, where possible, their potential Volunteer Supervisor.

 Try not to worry about this, it is just an opportunity for us to get to know each other and for you to ask any questions you may have.

 In a small amount of cases, where we have a large number of applicants, we may need to hold competitive interviews, but we will let you know about this beforehand.